This glossary explains terms in the Medicare program.

 A state agency that regulates insurance and can provide information about Medigap policies and other private health insurance.

-A state agency that's in charge of the State's Medicaid program and can give information about programs that help pay medical bills for people with limited income and resources.
+A state or local agency that can give information about, and help with applications for, Medicaid programs that help pay medical bills for people with limited income and resources.

 A state program that provides help paying for drug coverage based on financial need, age, or medical condition.